 In doing research into the McCarthy surname I found that there are at least ten different septs of McCarthy families in West Corberry, or West Cork.
 All are descendants of the McCarthy Reagh.
 The largest was McCarthy Mor which incorporated much of the province of Munster, but not of West Cork.
 "Of the hereditary nicknames we may look at some attached to the McCarthy Reagh are: Rabagh (overbearing, generous), Crimeen (descendants of the daughter of O'Croimin), Spawnach (Spanish - had spent some time in Spain), Mucklagh (?
 Much-fhialach - hospitable in pigs), Cawsca (of Easter), Sowney (Samhna, of all Hallowtide), Cunic (of the hill), Tollin (a t-salainn of the salt), Bawny (bo bhaine, of the white cow), Forshing (Fairsinn, i.e., generous), etc."

-My great-great-great-great-great grandfather was Timothy McCarthy who married Margaret Barry on August 22, 1775.
+My great-great-great-great-great grandfather was Owen McCarthy who married Catherine Moynihan.
 They had three children that I know of Owen, Ellen & Timothy.

 My great-great-great-great-grandfather was Eoghan (Owen) McCarthy, His wife was Ellen Dwyer and they were married in St. Finbarr’s South in Cork.
 Although I have no proof of all their children, I do have the baptism record of Timothy McCarthy from February 7, 1795.
 Although it is hard to read it appears his godfather was Callaghan McCarthy.
 Could this be Timothy’s brother or father as well?
 I am still investigating this theory.